lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 do not support layer two fragmentation, therefore the only option for these to support IPv6 (and, in particular, its MTU requirement of 1280 bytes {{RFC2460}}) is the use of a fragmentation mechanism at the adaptation layer below IPv6.
-This specification defines fragmentation functionality to support the IPv6 MTU requirement over LPWAN technologies.
+This specification defines a fragmentation functionality to support the IPv6 MTU requirements over LPWAN technologies.

 # Vocabulary

 * CDF: Compression Decompression Function.
-Function used both to compress a field or to recover its original value in the decompression phase.
+Function is used for both functionnalities to compress a field or to recover its original value in the decompression phase.

 * Context: A set of rules used to compress/decompress headers